[Due to some personal reasons, Joey Fitts could not attend]

-We got picked!
-Actually, we didn’t.
 We can go!Actually, client work took priority.

 We weren’t as much disappointed with not getting chosen as we weren’t able to go.
 We had some pretty fun plans scheduled out to meet some Agilists out in that part of the world who had offered to buy us a pint when we landed.
 How could we pass that up?!

 Is there anyone out there that’s going and wouldn’t mind helping Agile Scout be there in spirit?
 Let us know.
 Let’s have a conversation!

 Meeting online tweeps is very cool.
 There’s something special about meeting twitter-folk in real life.
 It’s just pure fun.

 Agile Scout was at the latest TweetUp this past week and got to meet some very fine folk and we even were able to go to the Atlanta Catalyst 2010 conference and meet up with some of the very finest technology geeks running the backend of the conference (live blogging, live podcasts, live interviews, etc).

 Reminds us of how important face-to-face interaction really is.